How Medical Billing Audit Helps Small Practices?

 - Larger groups should consider creating a policy that addresses providers who consistently demonstrate poor coding practices

 Speaking of avoiding RAC audits, few steps can ensure that you don’t get caught up in one yourself.

 - Be proactive with your internal audits and consider bringing in outside consultants as support

 - Keep an eye on evaluation and management (E/M)

 - Focus on details like principal diagnosis and medication reports as well as high-dollar charges

-If you do face a RAC audit, make sure to call in the help of an outside billing and coding specialist.
-Most importantly though, going forward, learn to view your internal audits as an investment.
+If you do face a RAC audit, call in the help of an outside billing and coding specialist.
+In the future, learn to view your internal audits as an investment.

 Tips for Small Practices

 Small practices will have their own concerns in conducting audits.
 So here are a few tips to make sure you’re getting the most out of yours.

 Designate a qualified team and implement a system of accountability